 What Is a BS Degree and What Can You Do With One?

-Whether you pursue higher education on campus or online, earning your bachelor’s degree is an essential credential to have when looking for a job or to advance in your chosen field.
-In fact, the lifetime earnings for those who hold a BS degree typically exceed earnings for high school graduates by 65%.1
+Whether you pursue higher education on campus or online, a bachelor’s degree is an essential credential to have when looking for a job or making a move in your chosen field.
+In fact, Georgetown’s University’s Center on Education and the Workforce estimated that by 2020, 35% of job openings would require at least a bachelor’s degree.1

 What areas can I study to earn a BS degree?

-Earning a BS degree allows you to gain innovative science and technology skills that are highly sought after in today’s job market, from accounting and economics to information technology and engineering.
+Earning a BS degree allows you to gain innovative science and technology skills that are highly sought after in today’s job market, from accounting and economics to information technology and engineering to psychology and human services.
 You can also build your confidence as a writer and improve your overall reading comprehension skills.
-Areas of study may also include:

 What kind of classes will I take in a BS degree program?